 Kate Elliott writes fantasy, steampunk, and science fiction, all with a romantic edge.
 Kate’s most recent work, the Spiritwalker trilogy (Cold Magic, Cold Fire, and Cold Steel), is an Afro-Celtic post-Roman icepunk Regency adventure fantasy with airships, sharks, and lawyer dinosaurs.
 Kate completed the Crossroads trilogy (Spirit Gate, Shadow Gate, Traitors’ Gate), which is an “HBO-style” fantasy with a focus on character and landscape, and an epic plot.
 Kate also wrote the seven-volume epic fantasy series Crown of Stars, set in an alternate European landscape where magic has been (literally) woven through the land.
 The first volume, King’s Dragon, was a Nebula Award finalist in 1998.
 Set in a speculative future, the Novels of the Jaran follow the nomadic people known as the jaran after their first contact with the technologically more advanced society of Earth.
 Kate co-wrote the bestselling fantasy novel The Golden Key with Melanie Rawn and Jennifer Roberson, a 1997 World Fantasy Award finalist.
 The Very Best of Kate Elliott is a short story collection, and Black Wolves is volume one of a new epic fantasy series about an exiled captain returns to help the son of the king who died under his protection.
 Court of Fives is a young adult novel about an epic story of a girl struggling to do what she loves in a society suffocated by rules of class and privilege (its sequels are Poisoned Blade, which is already out, and Buried Heart, expected to be published in July 2017).

-Suzanne Rogers Gruber lives on the edge between the Great Plains and the Rocky Mountains and has been making things up since she was a small girl in upstate New York.
-Her day job is helping individuals and organizations research, design, and organize their information.
-She has an MLIS from San Jose State University and a BA in Literary Studies from Simon’s Rock College.
-In her free time, Suzi writes fantasy and science fiction, knits, gardens, and hikes in the mountains.
-She’s been involved with Sirens off and on since 2010 in a variety of roles, mostly recently as a librarian.
+Suzanne Rogers Gruber lives on the edge between the Rocky Mountains and the Great Plains and has been making things up since she was a small girl in upstate New York.
+She is currently a communications manager, information specialist, and librarian; in the past, she worked in publishing, commercial photography, and tech before spending several years as a freelance editor and designer.
+She has an MLIS from San Jose State University and a BA in literary studies from Simon’s Rock College of Bard.
+In her free time, she writes fantasy and science fiction, knits, gardens, and hikes with her family and their two dogs.
+Suzi has volunteered in a variety of roles, most recently as librarian.

 Mette Ivie Harrison is the critically acclaimed author of eight young adult books, including Mira, Mirror and The Princess and the Hound series.
 In 2014, she published her first adult novel, a mystery entitled The Bishop’s Wife, about a Mormon bishop’s wife who is drawn into solving crime when a young wife and mother in her ward goes missing.
 His Right Hand, book two of that series, is about a transgender ward member who is found dead in the church building.
 Book three, For Time and All Eternities, is about an independent polygamous group where Linda is called to investigate a murder.
 Mette writes a regular blog about faith and Mormonism at Huffington Post.
 Mette holds a PhD in Germanic Languages and Literatures from Princeton University and is an All-American triathlete.
 She lives in Utah with her husband and five living children.
 She is an active, practicing member of the Mormon church.